Call 561-272-0800

 Sudden changes in behavior and mannerisms are the early indicators of teenage drug use.

-One of the telltale signs of drug abuse in teenagers is a noticeable decline in academic performance and attendance.
-Substance use impairs cognitive functioning, memory, and concentration, making it challenging for individuals to focus on their studies and meet academic expectations.
-As a result, slipping grades, missed assignments, and frequent absences from school often indicate underlying substance-related issues.
+• Decline in Academic Performance and Attendance: A decline in grades and school attendance is a telltale sign of drug abuse, as substance use impairs cognitive function and focus, leading to academic struggles.
 There are indications that drugs like marijuana, when used during teenage affect cognitive functions in varying ways, with particular emphasis on attention, declarative memory, and cognitive control, as suggested by Randolph K. et al. 2013, “Cannabis and cognitive systems in Adolescents.”

 Mood Changes